 That said, even if eating exclusively at all-vegan restaurants is doable in Southern California, what about everywhere else?

-In Iowa there are two vegan restaurants in the entire state.
-If you throw in vegetarian restaurants, you may hit nine or ten.
+In Iowa, there are only a few vegan restaurants in the entire state.
+If you throw in vegetarian restaurants, you may get a handful.

 So it’s possible that a person living in Iowa is several hours away from a vegetarian or vegan restaurant.
 Does that mean that they can never go to a friend’s birthday gathering at the local sushi joint or business lunch at the Mediterranean place?